 The Program Planner and mobile app are the tools you will use to preview the entire ASHA Convention program—both the in-person sessions offered at the ASHA Convention in Washington, D.C. and the pre-recorded virtual sessions offered through the Virtual Library.
 The planner and the app allow you to browse sessions, read session descriptions and author bios, and view presenter disclosures.
 Use the planner and app to save sessions you want to attend to your personal schedule.
 Session materials, such as handouts, are also accessed through the Program Planner and mobile app.

-The online Program Planner will be available in early August.
+The online Program Planner will be available in mid-August.
 The ASHA Convention mobile app will be available for downloading from the Apple Store or Google Play in early November.

 The education program covers 31 topic areas related to the professions.